...

 Now, it is important to understand which factors help determine the direction of the market, whether it’s trending up or down.

-- Monetary Policy: Actions taken by central banks, such as interest rate changes or quantitative easing, can influence trends.
-For example, higher interest rates typically attract investors, which pushes the currency value up.
+4. Monetary Policy: Actions taken by central banks, such as interest rate changes or quantitative easing, can influence trends.
+For instance, higher interest rates typically attract investors, fueling currencies through carry trade in trends, which often supports long-lasting bullish moves.

 Now, before you jump into trading, it’s important to understand that there are two main market conditions: Trending Markets and Ranging Markets.